lujinjianst/rookie-study-java/README.md

 rookie-study-java
 =================

-#Due to curiosity began to learn Java
+#@Due to curiosity began to learn Java.

-#Interest is the best teacher and it's also promise of study on one's own initiative.
+#@Interest is the best teacher and it's also promise of study on one's own initiative.

-#Have idea should pay action
+#@Have idea should pay action.

 ##1.First to study java